Hercules (1997 film): Casting

-The casting of Hades proved to be very problematic for Musker and Clements.
-When DeVito asked the directors who they had in mind to play Hades, Musker and Clements responded by saying they had not selected an appropriate actor.
+Musker and Clements found the casting of Hades problematic.
+When DeVito asked them who they had in mind to play Hades, Musker and Clements responded by saying they had not selected an appropriate actor.
 In response, DeVito blurted, "Why don't you ask Jack [Nicholson]?"
+After DeVito notified Nicholson about the project, the next week, Nicholson arrived at the Feature Animation Building in Burbank, with his daughter Lorraine dressed as Snow White.
+The Nicholsons were given a studio tour and dined at the Team Disney Building, where Clements and Musker pitched him the project.

-After DeVito notified Nicholson of the project, the next week, the studio was willing to pay Nicholson $500,000 for the role, but Nicholson demanded roughly a paycheck of $10–15 million, plus a 50 percent cut of all the proceeds from Hades merchandise.
-Unwilling to share merchandising proceeds with the actor, Disney came back with a counter offer that was significantly less than what Nicholson had asked for.
+Nicholson enthusiatically agreed to do the film, though the studio was willing to pay him $500,000 for the role.
+Nicholson however demanded roughly a paycheck of $10–15 million, plus a 50 percent cut of all the proceeds from Hades merchandise.
+Unwilling to share merchandising proceeds with the actor, Disney came back with a counter offer that was significantly less than what he had asked for.
 Because of this, Nicholson decided to pass on the project.

-Disappointed by Nicholson's refusal, Clements and Musker eventually selected John Lithgow as Hades in fall 1994.
-After nine months of trying to make Lithgow's portrayal of Hades work, Lithgow was released from the role in August 1995.
+Disappointed by Nicholson's refusal, Clements and Musker eventually cast John Lithgow as Hades by the fall of 1994.
+After nine months of trying to make his portrayal of Hades work, Lithgow was released from the role in August 1995.
 According to John Musker, Ron Silver, James Coburn, Kevin Spacey, Phil Hartman, and Rod Steiger arrived to the Disney studios to read as Hades.
 Musker also invited producer Robert Evans to read.
 Additionally, animator Nik Ranieri claimed Michael Ironside, Terrence Mann, and Martin Landau also auditioned for the role, and that Musker and Clements had reached out to Jerry Lewis to read for the role.

 When the directors invited James Woods to read for the part, they were surprised by Woods' interpretation, and he was hired by October 1995.
+Alice Dewey, the film's producer, remarked that Woods fundamentally changed the character as initially he "was supposed to talk in a slow and be menacing in a quiet, spooky way".
+With Woods in the role, his manner of speaking "a mile a minute" proved to be "great take" for Hades.
+While recording his part, Woods ad-libbed a considerable amount of his lines, especially in Hades's dialogue with Megara.

-Hades's co-henchman Pain was written with Bobcat Goldthwait in mind, although the actor confessed he still had to audition for the role despite playing himself.
+Hades's co-henchman Pain was written with Bobcat Goldthwait in mind, although Goldthwait confessed he still had to audition despite playing himself.